qudou/xmlplus/README.md

 ### Getting source code by Git

-If you install the GIT client, through the GIT can get xmlplus project file.
+After installing the GIT client, you can get xmlplus project file with the following command.

 ```bash
 $ git clone https://github.com/qudou/xmlplus.git